 Customers and users don't always know what they need so focus more on their problems than suggestions for new features.
 They may think they need a big all-singing, all-dancing feature but a simple tweak may be just as good.
 It's your job to define the solution, don't just implement what they ask for.

 There are lots of different CRMs out there, and they’re generally not that cheap to implement.
-Some focus more around sales but usually incorporate customer service too and the most well-known are: Salesforce, Zoho, and Sugar.
+Some focus more around sales but usually incorporate customer service too and a few of the most well-known are: Salesforce, Zoho, and Sugar.

 The most basic free shared log you can use would be a Google Spreadsheet (a tool I've mentioned a few times in this guide and something I’ve seen many startups be built on!).

-To check on and classify about 50 pieces of feedback a week should take an hour or two.
+To check on and classify 50-100 pieces of feedback a week should take a couple of hours.